marafiq/adnanrafiq/blog/2022-02-17-complete-guide-to-hosted-or-background-or-worker-services-in-dot-net-using-csharp/index.md

 ---
 title: A Complete Guide to Hosted Service(s) in .NET 6 using C# 10
-description: A Complete Guide to Background Worker Service(s) in .NET 6 using C# 10
+description: A Complete Guide to Background Worker Service(s) in .NET 6 using C# 10.
+It explains the Hosted Service LifeTime, Start and Stop Behavior, Exception Handling, Best Suited Use Cases, Host Options and flavors of Hosted Services.
 slug: complete-guide-to-hosted-or-background-or-worker-services-in-dot-net-using-csharp
 authors: adnan
 tags: [C#, .NET6, BackgroundWorkerService]